 This recommendation can be considered effective when ICANN org is prepared for more advanced algorithms to be used for key signing, including any increases of key length and timing for key rollover.

-Emergency Back-End Registry Operator (EBERO)
+Emergency Back-end Registry Operator (EBERO)

 An EBERO provider serves as a specific DR infrastructure component and represents an important role in offering necessary systems and operational capacity to take over all critical functions of a failing gTLD registry.